JohnTelford/rstblog/source/av.rst

 Testla's Elon Musk
 ------------------

    I think Tesla CEO Elon Musk is the best car salesman, ringmaster, poster child, con, etc.. for the AV Hype Cycle [#]_.
-Some of Musk’s statements are contrary to the SAE J3016 Six Levels Of Driving Automation, and reality.
+Some of Musk’s statements are contrary to the SAE J3016 Six :ref:`Levels of Driving Automation` , and reality.

 First Look at Tesla’s Holiday Software Update [#]_